 - 5. Commands and Programs

 Check the due date for each assignment and put a reminder in your agenda, calendar, and digital assistant.
-Just like in the Real World, not all due dates are on the same days or at the same times.

 - Read All The Words, Do, and then Submit via Blackboard: